2005 NASCAR Nextel Cup Series: GFS Marketplace 400

 The GFS Marketplace 400 was held on August 21 at Michigan International Speedway.
 Joe Nemechek sat on the pole.
-The race saw an unusually high number of drivers suffering from flat left-rear tires, including Jeff Green, Mike Bliss, Bobby Labonte, Kevin Harvick, and Stuart Kirby.
-Overheating continued to be a problem at Michigan, with trash frequently getting caught in the grills of the cars.
-Johnny Benson lost his engine due to overheating.
-As the race ended, many drivers were running out of fuel.
+As the race neared the end, many drivers were running out of fuel.
 Some drivers pitted while others risked staying out to try to win.
 Jeremy Mayfield gambled on fuel mileage, taking the lead in the waning laps to win the race.